-• treat ground and surface water to drinking water standards;

-- control dispersion of potentially deleterious effluents; - reasonably re-establish pre-disturbance land forms and vegetation; and - provide adequate financial assurance to ensure required reclamation of land affected by our activities.
+- treat ground and surface water to applicable water standards; - control dispersion of potentially deleterious effluents; - reasonably re-establish pre-disturbance land forms and vegetation; and - provide adequate financial assurance to ensure required reclamation of land affected by our activities.

-We have been carrying out certain remediation of land disturbed by previous exploration activities at the Donlin Gold and Galore Creek projects.
 Exploration and other activities at the Donlin Gold and Galore Creek projects have created disturbance that must be reclaimed.
 The initial access road construction at the Galore Creek project also would need to be reclaimed, if the Galore Creek project is not developed.
 Financial resources spent on reclamation might otherwise be spent on further exploration and development programs.
 In addition, regulatory changes could increase our obligations to perform reclamation and mine closure activities.
 There can be no assurance that we will not be required to fund additional reclamation work at these sites that could have a material adverse effect on our financial position.